cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ## Content strategy

 The first step to building a new site is to map a strategy for the site's content.
-18F provides a several resources to assist with this process.
+18F provides several resources to assist with this process.

 The [18F method cards](https://methods.18f.gov/) are an overview of several different approaches for researching user needs and designing a website.
 This is often the best place to start for new projects.